 CSE 232 - Principles of Database Systems with Prof. Arun Kumar

 Description: This is a graduate course on the systems principles of database management systems (DBMSs), especially, relational DBMSs (RDBMSs).
 RDBMSs are the cornerstone of large-scale data management in numerous application domains that define our modern world, including finance, insurance, retail, logistics, telecommunications, healthcare, governance, and education.
 Furthermore, concepts developed in the context of RDBMSs are indispensable for the underpinnings of the so-called Big Data and NoSQL systems that were developed for new applications such as Web search, e-commerce, social media, and advanced analytics.
-This course will cover key principles and systems design issues in RDBMSs, including storage management, query processing and optimization, transaction management, concurrency control, recovery, and parallel DBMSs.
-More recent topics such as column stores, Big Data systems, data integration, and data cleaning will likely be covered too.
-This course will overlap with the 190 from Spring'18, but this course does not cover the implementation details of indexing, sorting, and relational operators, although it covers other newer topics.
+This course will cover key principles and systems design issues in RDBMSs, including storage management, query processing and optimization, parallel RDBMSs and dataflow systems, data integration and cleaning, transaction management, and concurrency control.
+More recent topics such as non-volatile memory and applying ML to RDBMSs likely be covered too.
+This course will overlap with the 190 from Spring'19, but this course will focus less on the storage subsystem and relational operator implementations but instead, cover other newer topics.
 Also, this course has no programming projects.

-The class meets 3 times a week from 1:00pm to 1:50pm at CENTR 214.
+The class meets 3 times a week from 3:00pm to 3:50pm at CSB 2.
 This course will have two in-class midterm exams (20% of the grade each) and one cumulative final exam (60% of the grade).

 Required Knowledge: Relational algebra and SQL